LokiLokus/LokiLogger/LokiLogger/README.md

-# LokiLogger
+# LokiLogger v2

-Most Logging Frameworks like Serilog are quiet complex and so slow.
-LokiLogger is a more than simple Alternative.
-With under 200 LoC it's very small and easy to extend.
+Vendors Lock-In is a common Antipattern, Patterns like Dependency Injection try to remove these Antipatterns, but not all Platforms support DI like e.g. ASP Core.
+So usually a Wrapper/Interface is build, so it's easy to exchange e.g. the Loging Framework.
+Also some new nice Feature are not supported, like the ```CallerLineNumber``` to get the LineNumber in which a Method is called.

+So you can build for every Project your on Logging Wrapper, or you can just use LokiLogger, which is basically the same.

 ## Why it's much better than other Logger?
-Other Logger are f*** slow, LokiLogger is small and fast.
-Also the most Logger don't safe the Class, Method or LineNumber where the Logger is called.
-But this is obviously a nice Feature for Debugging (most Logger have this Feature, but the use Refelection => more than slow => mostly disabled in Production).
+LokiLogger do not replace other Logger, it just build a wrapper around them, so you can use LokiLogger as your normal Logging Interface and define on Runtime which Framework you want to use (maybe you want to use more than one).
+Maybe you use an Email Notification on Fatal Errors, you can define this in LokiLogger.

 ## Usage
 More than simple just:
 ```
-Log.SetWriter(new ConsoleWriter());

-Log.Verbose("Text");
-Log.Debug("Text");
-Log.Info("Text");
-Log.Warn("Text");
-Log.Crit("Text");
-Log.SysCrit("Text");

-//Not needed e.g. for the ConsoleWriter but for the FileWriter and some others to close Stream/cleanup
-Log.StopLog();
+Loki.UpdateAdapter(new SerilogLoggerAdapter());

+Loki.Verbose("Text");
+Loki.Debug("Text");
+Loki.Information("Text");
+Loki.Warning("Text");
+Loki.Error("Text");
+Loki.Fatal("Text");

 ```

 ## Architecture
-The Libary is divided in Models, Writers and the Main Log Class.
+The Libary is divided in Models, Adapters and the Main Log Class.

 Models is mainly the Log Class, a DTO for all Logged Events and the Logtype enum, just a simple Enum to identitfy the type of a Log Event.

-Writers provide the Possibility to write the Logs to a custom output per default the ConsoleWriter is used.
-All of them must Implement the the IWriter Interface.
+Adapters are just Adapter to other Logging Frameworks, LokiLogger provide only a simple ConsoleLogger for demo, which is used by default.
+To build your own LoggerAdapter Implement the ```ILogAdapter``` Interface.

-The Log Class provides the kernl Features like changing the Writer and or Log Events.
+The Loki Class provides the kernel Features like changing the Writer and or Log Events.

 ## Features